John Philpot: Education

-He was educated at Winchester, where he had as a contemporary John Harpsfield, with whom he made a bet that he would write two hundred verses in one night without making more than three faults, which he did.
-In due course he went to New College, Oxford, where he was fellow from 1534 to 1541.
-He graduated B.C.L.
+He was educated at Winchester College, where he had as a contemporary John Harpsfield, with whom he made a bet that he would write two hundred verses in one night without making more than three faults, which he did.
+In due course he went to New College, Oxford, where he was Fellow from 1534 to 1541.
+Anthony Wood claims that his Fellowship was made void in 1541 because of his prolonged absence from the College He had graduated B.C.L (Bachelor of Civil Law).